dyne/mkdocs-dyne-theme/.github/README.md

 ## Usage

-Usage requires mkdocs (python) and zsh: `apt install mkdocs`.
+Usage requires mkdocs (python) and zsh: `apt install zsh mkdocs`.

 Step by step notes on basic usage scenarios follow: initialize, update and deploy.

 ### Initialize

-1. make a `web` directory in your project and enter it
+1. make a `website` directory in your project and enter it

 2. clone this repo